 \section{Reconstructing the Higgs mass}

-The CMS and ATLAS collaborations reported measurements of the pole Higgs mass $M_h$ obtained as the position of the peaks observed in the invariant mass of the $h\to \gamma\gamma$ and $h\to ZZ\to 4\ell$ distributions: \beq M_h = 125.66\pm0.34~\GeV= \left\{ \right. \ . \eeq These measurements are mutually compatible, and the uncertainty is so small that in the subsequent fits to rates we can fix $M_h$ to its combined best-fit value.
+The CMS and ATLAS collaborations reported measurements of the pole Higgs mass $M_h$ obtained as the position of the peaks observed in the invariant mass of the $h\to \gamma\gamma$ and $h\to ZZ\to 4\ell$ distributions.
+Averaging the results summarised in table~\ref{tab:Mh} we find \beq M_h = 125.15\pm0.24~\GeV \qquad\hbox{(Higgs mass extracted from the $ZZ$ and $\gamma\gamma$ peaks).} \eeq The measurements are mutually compatible, and the uncertainty is small enough that in the subsequent fits to rates we can fix $M_h$ to its combined best-fit value.
 We combined all uncertainties in quadrature, using the standard Gaussian error propagation and neglecting correlations among systematic uncertainties.
 The averages within each experiment agree with those reported by the experiments.
-The ATLAS collaboration reports the combined value for the Higgs mass, based on the $\gamma\gamma$ and $ZZ$ channels, as $M_h = 125.5 \pm 0.2_{\rm stat} {}_{-0.6}^{+0.5}{}_{\rm syst}$ (best fit signal strength $R = 1.43 \pm 0.16_{\rm stat} \pm 0.14_{\rm syst}$) \cite{atlas:mass:2013}, whereas CMS gives $M_h = 125.7 \pm 0.3_{\rm stat} \pm 0.3_{\rm syst}$ based on $\gamma\gamma$, $ZZ$, $WW$, $\tau\tau$ and $bb$ (best fit signal strength $R = 0.80 \pm 0.14$) \cite{cms:mass:2013}.